ernado/ki/README.md

 # ki

-WIP: Opinionated Kubernetes Installer for Hetzner Cloud.
+Opinionated Kubernetes Installer for Hetzner Cloud.

 This can be done in Ansible, but I'm doing it myself in Go.